carbon-language/carbon-lang/mlir/docs/Dialects/Linalg.md

 1. Tiled Producer-Consumer Fusion with Parametric Tile-And-Fuse.
 1. Map to Parallel and Reduction Loops and Hardware.
 1. Vectorization: Rewrite in Vector Form.
-1. Lower to Loops (Affine, Generic and Parallel).
+1. Lower to Loops (Affine, Generic, and Parallel).
 1. Lower to Library Calls or Special Instructions, Intrinsics or ISA.
 1. Partially Lower to Iterations Over a Finer-Grained Linalg Op.